mapbiomas/brazil-urban-area/README.md

 |Topic| Description (if not included, why?)
 |:---|:---
-✅ Satellite imagery| Includes all codes to obtain a complete mosaic with all bands used during the classification ❌ Spatial scope delineation| Refers merely to the limits of the classification and to definition of search area (defined as broad areas where urban classification was conducted).
-This limits were built using QGIS and official datasets and can vary greatly for other regions.
-Its importance rely both on avoid computational efforts and control the urban occurrence.
-Here, we limit to provide the assets (feature collection) of the spatial scope.
-❌ Sample collection creation| The creation of classification samples is step-by-step explained within the ATBD and involves the use OpenStreetMap (OSM) features operated within QGIS.
-Here, we provide the assets of samples.
-✅ Classification algorithm| Includes all codes applied for urban mapping within Google Earth Engine based on Random Forest (RF) algorithm.
+✅ Satellite imagery| Includes all codes to obtain a complete mosaic with all bands used during the classification ✅ Classification algorithm| Includes all codes applied for urban mapping within Google Earth Engine based on Random Forest (RF) algorithm.
 ✅ Post-processing steps| Includes post-classification codes applied for urban areas refinement.
-❌ Comparison with previous collection| This step is presented only in the ATBD once it is a evaluation of the compared results with previous collections.
-❌ Comparison with reference maps| This step is presented only in the ATBD once it is a evaluation of the compared results with reference maps.
 <br/>

 ## Satellite imagery